CCI-MOC/xdmod-cntr/XdmodAID.md

 The flavor_id is actually tracked in xdmod, and is required to be an integer within a string or it will not pass the validation.
-The version of OpenStack that they were using has it as a integer OpenStack.
+The version of OpenStack that they were using has it as an integer.
 In the current version the flavor id is a typcial OpenStack uuid.
 In order to be able to go from the xdmod id to the OpenStack id, I changed the flavor name to "Unknown Flavor (flavor uuid)".

 The error messages that xdmod generates via the package they use for validation are confusing at best.
 The error message will tell you that some type was expected where a different type was found.
-Generally, I created files that 1 record per file and ran them until the error appeared.
+Generally, I created files with 1 record per file and ran them until the error appeared.
 Since I knew the type, I could focus on values of that type and incrementally work though the 1 record that was not working.
 It was far easier getting though the first level validator than